2024 Pet Parade Route

 Parking is available at the Bend-La Pine Schools Administration Building, Troy Field parking lot, outer downtown area, parking garage and surrounding area.
 Bike commuting is encouraged with bike parking available in Harmon Park.

 Parade participants that need livestock trailer parking will be asked to park along Riverside Blvd, between Kansas Ave. and Tumalo Ave.
-ADA accessible parking is located at Highland Elementary at Kenwood, in the City of Bend parking lot on the corner of Franklin Ave. and Wall St., and in the downtown parking garage.
+ADA accessible parking is located at Newport Ave.
+Church of Christ, in the City of Bend parking lot on the corner of Franklin Ave. and Wall St., and in the downtown parking garage.

 Is there anything I should bring with me?